Hieromon/AutoConnect/mkdocs/basicusage.md

 #### 6. Use ESP8266WebServer::on and WebServer::on to handle URL

-AutoConnect is designed to coexist with the process for handling the web pages by user sketches.
+AutoConnect is designed to coexist with the process for handling the web pages by user Sketches.
 The page processing function which will send an HTML to the client invoked by the "*on::ESP8266WebServer*" or the "*on::WebServer*" function is the same as when using ESP8266WebServer/WebServer natively.

 #### 7. Use either ESP8266WebServer::handleClient()/WebServer::handleClient() or AutoConnect::handleClient()